Planning a summer staycation? These idyllic hideaways make the perfect escape.

 Originally a small health farm, Ard Nahoo has grown to become an award-winning eco-retreat.
 You can book a yoga retreat, or, if that’s not your thing, you can simply stay at one of their quaint eco-cabins, powered by green energy and filled with antique finds.
 Book the Hawthorne Cabin (pictured above), and you can watch the sunset from the lovely deck.

 Burrowed in the heart of Union Wood near Sligo town, this cosy, self-contained cabin is a great stopover if you’re travelling along the Wild Atlantic Way.
 The deck looks out onto the surrounding woodlands and nearby stream where deer tend to visit in the evenings.
 The classic log cabin sleeps two and there’s a wood-burning stove too – the perfect romantic getaway.

 For those who need a breath of fresh air, Lost Cottage has gorgeous, minimalist interiors that match the natural beauty of the lakeside town that surrounds it.
 The original cottage has been transformed into a luxury, self-catering hideaway set between green farmland and rolling mountains.
 It sleeps up to four, and while it’s a bit pricier than your average stay, it’s worth every penny.

 5. Thatcher’s Rest Cottage, Co Meath

-This picturesque thatched cottage recently won the Winner of the Best Holiday Home in Europe Award.
+This picturesque thatched cottage was crowned the winner of the Best Holiday Home in Europe Award last year.
 It has space for the whole family, with a beautiful, vaulted oak-beamed ceiling, three bedrooms (two ensuites) and two bathrooms.
 The large bay window looks out over the sea and local beach.

 6. The Treehouse, Co Cork